Aimée R. Kreimer, Ph.D.

 HPV-associated Cervical Cancer

-Dr. Kreimer and her NCI team, again in collaboration with ACIB, implemented the ESCUDDO study (Estudio de Comparacion de Una y Dos Dosis de Vacunas Contra el Virus de Papiloma Humano), a large, randomized, controlled, noninferiority efficacy trial designed to formally investigate the protection afforded by a single dose of the bivalent Cervarix® and nonavalent GARDASIL®9 HPV vaccines in Costa Rica.
-The main goals of the trial are to evaluate whether, in adolescent girls, one dose or two doses of these vaccines confers strong, durable protection against persistent HPV16/18 infections.
-Virologic endpoints are necessary in the evaluation of a one-dose schedule, as one-dose antibody levels are inferior to those of two doses, and presently, the minimum antibody level required for protection is unknown.
-Separately for each vaccine, one dose will be tested for noninferiority against the two-dose regimen.
-Analyses will also be conducted to estimate the vaccine efficacy versus no vaccination using a concurrent population survey of comparable, unvaccinated age-matched females in the same region, who will be tested for HPV DNA and then immediately vaccinated.
+Dr. Kreimer and her NCI team, again in collaboration with ACIB-FUNIN, implemented the ESCUDDO Efficacy Trial (Estudio de Comparacion de Una y Dos Dosis de Vacunas Contra el Virus de Papiloma Humano), a large, randomized, controlled, noninferiority efficacy trial designed to formally investigate the protection afforded by a single dose of the bivalent Cervarix® and nonavalent GARDASIL®9 HPV vaccines in Costa Rica.
+The main goals of the trial are to evaluate whether, in adolescent girls, one dose of these vaccines confers strong, durable protection against persistent HPV 16/18 infections compared with two doses.
+Virologic endpoints are necessary in the evaluation of a one-dose schedule, as one-dose antibody levels are lower than those of two doses, and presently, the minimum antibody level required for protection is unknown.
+Separately for each vaccine, one dose will be tested for noninferiority of efficacy compared with the two-dose regimen.
+Analyses will also be conducted to estimate the vaccine efficacy versus no vaccination using a concurrent population survey of comparable, unvaccinated age-matched women from the same region, who will be tested for HPV DNA and then immediately vaccinated.
 Immunogenicity induced by these different vaccine dose schedules and vaccine products will be compared.
 Study results are expected in 2025 and are intended to provide definitive results for recommending bodies, if warranted.

-The second trial implemented was PRIMAVERA (Puente de Respuesta Inmunológica para Mejorar el Acceso a Vacunas y ERrAdicar el cancer, Clinicaltrials.gov NCT03728881), a non-randomized, open-label, immunogenicity trial comparing one dose of the bivalent Cervarix® HPV vaccine in girls (9-14 years) to three doses of the quadrivalent Gardasil® HPV vaccine in women (18-25 years) in Costa Rica.
+The same investigator team is running two additional trials aimed at accelerating single-dose HPV vaccine results and even cervical cancer control.
+PRIMAVERA (Puente de Respuesta Inmunológica para Mejorar el Acceso a Vacunas y ERrAdicar el cancer, Clinicaltrials.gov NCT03728881), a non-randomized, open-label, immunogenicity trial, compares one dose of the bivalent Cervarix® HPV vaccine in girls (9–14 years) to three doses of the quadrivalent Gardasil® HPV vaccine in women (18–25 years) in Costa Rica.
 PRIMAVERA aims to provide evidence that a single dose of the HPV vaccine will elicit an immune response sufficient to protect against targeted HPV infections and subsequent neoplasms.

 Dr. Kreimer and colleagues from the International Agency for Research on Cancer (IARC) and the German Cancer Research Center (DKFZ) discovered that the HPV 16 E6 antibody marker predicts risk of oropharyngeal cancer years before cancer development.
 They validated their discovery in an independent U.S.-based NCI cohort, the Prostate, Lung, Colon, and Ovary (PLCO) Screening Trial.
-Based on these findings, Dr. Kreimer and team formed the HPV Cancer Cohort Consortium (HPVC3) involving nine prospective cohort studies from Europe, North America, and Australia.
+Based on these findings, Dr. Kreimer and team formed the HPV Cancer Cohort Consortium (HPVC3) involving nine prospective cohort studies from Europe, North America and Australia.
 The main aim of HPVC3 is to evaluate HPV antibodies and risk of HPV-driven cancers, with a focus on oropharyngeal and anal cancer, but also including penile, cervical, vaginal, and vulvar cancer.
 Blood was collected up to 40 years prior to cancer diagnosis in this pooled effort.
-Dr. Kreimer also investigates HPV 16-E6 seroprevalence and kinetics in people without cancer.
+Findings indicate that HPV 16 E6 can be present decades prior to oropharyngeal cancer diagnosis, which confers risk that may warrant periodic, minimally invasive surveillance after a positive HPV 16 E6 serology test.
+Dr. Kreimer continues her work on this line of inquiry, and in parallel investigates HPV 16 E6 seroprevalence and kinetics in people without cancer, aiming to better describe the natural history of HPV-driven cancer using the HPV 16 E6 as marker prior to cancer diagnosis.
+This work is particularly important in the United States and other countries where the incidence rate of oropharyngeal squamous cell carcinoma is increasing faster than most other cancers, particularly in men.

 Press Contacts